Tuesday, 10:30 – 7:00

 Saturday, 9:00 – 12:00

-The Sumner Board of Selectmen will hold a public hearing on Tuesday, September 24, 2019 at 6:15 PM at the Sumner Town Office to review a proposed Food Sovereignty Ordinance.
+The Sumner Board of Selectmen held a Town Meeting on Tuesday, October 8, 2019 at 7 PM at the Sumner Town Office.

 Hunting, Fishing, Trapping, ATVs, Boats, and Snowmobiles